semnijenhuis/3D-ArcGisProject/Research/Requirement-of-analysis.md

 # Conclusion
 Now based on the analysis of needs and now the requirement analysis with more details I should be able to make a design and later on start with a proof of concept.
 The desires and risks are now clear to me on what to do.
 Throughout the project I will be using the scrum work method with a sprint every 2 weeks, this will help me adjust the arise issues head on and adjust where it’s needed

+> [!CAUTION]
+> All rights to the project and its associated materials are reserved by Witteveen + Bos, Saxion University, and the author Sem Nijenhuis.
+Any unauthorized use or reproduction of the project content without explicit permission is prohibited.